 The most powerful things are often slowest things.
 The most harm is often done by something that makes a slow progress.

 So, a spoiler of a fiction is obviously bad.
 But how about a true spoiler of one's real life?
 It is uncertainty that always gives a person hope.
 Knowing its future, there will be no hope beyond that point.
-In that sense dictating a person's like is almost as bad as a death penalty.
+In that sense dictating a person's life is almost as bad as a death penalty.
 This was a train of thought that occurred to me after finishing Year Walk.
 The game was pretty awesome, by the way.
 You should buy it (if you're an introspective type like me).
 It shows the sin of attempting to know the future, which would be unbearable to most people.
 Yet, so many of us are dying to know our own future.
 The fear of uncertainty is central to our life.
 There should be somehow a way to overcome this.

 Year Walk を終えた。 久しぶりにいいゲームだった。新山は、柄にもなく「artsyな」ゲームが好きである。 そしてこのような場合、ゲームの見た目うんぬんよりもむしろメッセージ性にこだわる。 でもこのゲームはただ artsy なだけでなく、内容もちゃんとあった。 ちなみにこの手のやつで他に好きなのは Thomas Was Alone である。 Papo Yo もわりとよい (ややしつこいけど)。 まあ、いかにも観念的で日本ウケしなそうだけど…。 個人的にはこういうゲームこそ泣けると思うのだが、日本でいう「泣ける」部類とは まったく違うんで、あまりわかってもらえる自信がない (Portal とかならわかりやすいんだろう)。 そもそも日本人でこういうゲームを好んでやっているやつを周囲ではまったく知らないので、 話す相手も非日本人ばかりになり、まるでマイナーな洋画ばかり見たがるエセ評論家のようになてしまう。 困ったもん田。